-Democracy, industrial representation and electricity technology deployment rates
+Democracy AND electricity: institutions, industrial representation and technology deployment rates

-Zeynep Clulow, University of Cambridge, +44 07469689991, z.clulow@jbs.cam.ac.uk
+Zeynep Clulow, EPRG, Judge Business School, University of Cambridge, +44 07469689991, z.clulow@jbs.cam.ac.uk

-David Reiner, University of Cambridge, +44 0122339616, d.reiner@jbs.cam.ac.uk
+David Reiner, EPRG, Judge Business School, University of Cambridge, +44 0122339616, d.reiner@jbs.cam.ac.uk

 Overview

-In this article we investigate empirically the joint effects of the democratic attributes of countries’ formal political institutions and the political influence of industry on electricity preferences and deployment rates.
-Electricity generation and consumption account for around two thirds of greenhouse gas emissions worldwide, putting the power sector at the centre of efforts to mitigate global climate change (IEA and IRENA 2017).
-It is, therefore, widely agreed that significant emissions cuts need to be undertaken in the electricity sector to keep global warming below the much-feared 1.5 degree limit (IPCC 2018).
+Deployment of electricity generation technologies can depend on many factors including the economics of different options, but also on political factors such as support (or opposition) of politicians, interest groups and the wider publics, as well as the interaction of political and economic factors in the form of subsidies and other support mechanisms.
+We investigate empirically the joint effects of the democratic attributes of countries’ formal political institutions and the political influence of industry on electricity preferences and deployment rates.
+Electricity generation and consumption account for almost half of greenhouse gas emissions worldwide, but is also widely seen as critical to decarbonising other sectors such as transport, domestic heat and some parts of industry, putting the power sector at the centre of efforts to mitigate global climate change (IEA and IRENA 2017).
+It is, therefore, widely agreed that significant emissions cuts need to be undertaken in the electricity sector to meet the targets adopted in the Paris Agreement (IPCC 2018).

-An important part of this effort involves transitioning from fossil fuels to low-carbon energy sources such as renewables; a move which, according to leading energy forecasts, has the potential to provide 39 percent of the necessary reduction in energy-related carbon emissions by 2050 (IRENA 2019).
-Yet despite its urgency, the path of global energy transition has been uneven; while some countries, such as EU member states, have embraced change by pledging to achieve a carbon neutral economy (EC 2018), the majority have been protective of the core position that fossil fuels occupy in the power sector, leading to widespread concern that the international community will fail to meet its shared mitigation target.
+Yet despite its urgency, the path of global energy transition has been uneven; while some countries, such as EU member states, have pledged to achieve a carbon neutral economy (EC 2018), many emerging economics (as well as the United States) have not yet committed to a shift away from fossil fuels in the power sector, leading to widespread concern that the international community will fail to meet its shared mitigation target.
+Moreover, any transition will involve a shift from fossil fuels to low-carbon energy sources such as renewables or nuclear power, but the political economy of nuclear power (Hultman, 2011), will be radically different from the political economy of a renewable option such as solar power (Mulvaney, 2019).

-Countries’ divergent energy preferences have been attributed to several factors such as, for example, the political influence of interest groups (Marques et al. 2010; Cadoret and Padovano 2016), repercussions of the energy transition on employment and the national economy (Bogdanov 2019; IEA 2017; Greenpeace International 2015; Teske et al. 2018; Pursiheimo et al. 2018; Brown et al. 2018), linkages to international issue-areas (Bobrow and Kudrle 1979), the quest for energy security (Gan et al. 2007; Chien and Hu 2008) and the unequal positions that countries occupy in the world economy (Parks and Roberts 2006, 2007, 2010; Betsill et al. 2007).
+Countries’ divergent energy preferences have been attributed to several factors such as, for example, the political influence of interest groups (Marques et al. 2010; Cadoret and Padovano 2016), repercussions of the energy transition on employment and the national economy (Bogdanov 2019; IEA 2017; Greenpeace International 2015; Teske et al. 2018; Pursiheimo et al. 2018; Brown et al. 2018), the quest for energy security (Gan et al. 2007; Chien and Hu 2008) and the unequal positions that countries occupy in the world economy (Parks and Roberts 2006, 2007, 2010; Betsill et al. 2007).
 Yet all of these explanations originate from the assumption that political actors design energy policy with one fundamental goal in mind - to remain in power by deploying the most politically expedient energy sources.
-We contribute to this literature by investigating the effects of two observable sources of political returns attached to electricity deployment decisions - the level of democracy in countries’ formal political institutions and the strength of industrial energy consumers.
+We contribute to this literature by investigating the effects of two observable sources of political returns attached to electricity deployment decisions - the level of democracy in countries’ formal political institutions and the strength of industrial interest groups.

 Methods